 '''

-class IDENT1 = IDENT2 class_modification;
+class IDENT1 = IDENT2 class modification;

 '''

-is identical, except that IDENT2 may be replaceable and for the lexical scope of modifiers, where the short class definition does not introduce an additional lexical scope for modifiers, to the longer form
+is identical, except for the lexical scope of modifiers, where the short class definition does not introduce an additional lexical scope for modifiers, to the longer form

 '''

-class IDENT1

 extends IDENT2 class_modification;

 end IDENT1;

 [Example: demonstrating the difference in scopes:

 model Resistor

 parameter Real R;

-'''

-'''

 end Resistor;

 model A

 parameter Real R;

 replaceable model Load=Resistor(R=R) constrainedby TwoPin;

 // Correct, sets the R in Resistor to R from model A.

 replaceable model LoadError

 extends Resistor(R=R);

 // Gives the singular equation R=R, since the right-hand side R

 // is searched for in LoadError and found in its base-class Resistor.

 end LoadError constrainedby TwoPin;

 Load a,b,c;

 ConstantSource ...;

 end A;

+'''

 A short class definition of the form

+'''

 type TN = T[N] (optional modifier);

+'''

 where N represents arbitrary array dimensions, conceptually yields an array class

+'''

 'array' TN

 T[n] (optional modifiers);

+'end' TN;

 '''

-Such an array class has exactly one anonymous component (); see also section 4.5.24.5.2.
+Such an array class has exactly one anonymous component (); see also section 4.5.2.
 When a component of such an array class type is flattened, the resulting flattened component type is an array type with the same dimensions as and with the optional modifier applied.